Tornado (novel)

 Tornado (1996) is a children's book by Betsy Byars, illustrated by Doron Ben-Ami.

 Plot

 To calm the fears of his boss's sons as they wait out a tornado in a storm cellar, Pete tells some well-worn stories of his childhood dog, Tornado: how he arrived intact in his doghouse during another tornado; how he could do a card trick; how he met the cat Five-Thirty; how he was reunited with his previous owners.
 Other stories will have to wait for another storm.

+Reception

+Language Arts called the book "memorable and easy to read."
+Thelma Nelson of The Reading Teacher stated: "These engaging stories keep the reader or listener entertained from start to finish."
+Maeve Visser Knoth of The Horn Book Magazine wrote: "The format, with large print and plenty of white space, is inviting to younger middlegrade readers, who will move easily through Tornado and on into the canon of dog stories."
+The Tampa Tribune opined that Byars "creates subtle but masterly literary patterns of language, characterization, suspense and gentle humor."